Augus1999/pyPDFeditor-GUI/README.md

 * `$ pdfeditor` to launch the application.

-* `$ python -m pypdfeditor_core --reset` to reset the application; this will delete all settings, caches and icons.
+* `$ python -m pypdfeditor_core --reset` to reset the application; this will delete all settings and caches.
-  Default settings and icons will be created at next launch.
+  Default settings will be created at next launch.

 * `$ python -m pypdfeditor_core --remove` to remove the whole application.